ntls-io/trusted-contract-execution-enclave/README.md

-# NTC - Execution Enclave and Service Development Repo
+# Trusted Contracts  - Execution Enclave and Service Development Repo

-This repo serves as the development repo for the Exeuction Service and Execution Enclave for NTC.
+This repo serves as the development repo for the Exeuction Service and Execution Enclave for Trusted Contracts.
 The `app` directoy represents the execution service.
 The `enclave` directory represents the execution enclave.
-The `get-**-wasm` files represent rust code binaries.
-The `wasmi-impl` represents a wasm binary compiler to convert and run the rust binaries to wasm code.

 ## Installation